 Patent eligibility under 35 U.S.C. § 101 continues to be uncertain and evolving.
 Courts began invaliding many business method and financial services patents in 2008, and that trend continued through 2017.
-Nevertheless, during the last two years, courts have taken a more nuanced and flexible approach to § 101.
+Nevertheless, during the last few years, courts have taken a more nuanced and flexible approach to § 101.
 The USPTO likewise liberalized its examination guidelines with respect to § 101 in January of 2019, which has led to increased allowances for patent applications that might previously have been rejected under § 101.
+Appeals from PTAB decisions are another evolving area of law.
+While it is clear that appeals from initial decisions on institution are not appealable, other aspects of PTAB-related appeals are still likely to be disputed.
+In the Supreme Court's recent Thryv decision, the PTAB's application of the time bar under 35 USC § 315(b) was held to be nonappealable.